samuelwjlee/samuelwjlee.github.io/README.md

 # blog

-- one minute description of myself
+- 10-second description of myself